brillcp/VG_NG_IOS_25/README.md

-# BookFinder
+# Netgear technical assigment

-BookFinder is a modern SwiftUI application that searches and displays books using the Google Books API.
-It leverages async/await, Combine, Swift Concurrency, protocol-oriented design, and dependency injection to provide a modular and testable architecture.
+A SwiftUI application that searches and displays books using the Google Books API.
+It leverages async/await, Swift Concurrency, protocol-oriented design, and dependency injection to provide a modular and testable architecture.
+It uses the framework [Networking](https://github.com/brillcp/networking) for network calls.

 ## 🧩 Features